Agam33/SoundRecorder/README.md

 SoundRecorder is an application for record sound.
 This project uses Service, Room, Coroutines, and Dagger2.
-Let's see what the feature we have 😄 :
+Let's see what the features we have 😄 :

 ### Record and Play